 If you have used a particular scale before and need to compare results, use the same scale.
 Four on a five-point scale is not equivalent to eight on a ten-point scale.
 Someone who rates an item "4" on a five-point scale might rate that item anywhere between "6" and "9" on a ten-point scale.

 Do not use negative numbers when asking for ratings.
 Some people do not like to give negative numbers as answers.
 A scale of -2 to +2 is mathematically equivalent to a scale of 1 to 5, but in practice you will get fewer people picking -2 or -1 than would pick 1 or 2.
 If you want 0 to be the midpoint of a scale when you produce reports, you can weight the answers after data collection to get that result.

 Always discount "favorable" answers by a significant factor.
-The desire to please is not limited to the third world.
 Unfortunately, there is no hard and fast rule on how much to do this.
 It depends on the situation.
+Some people tend to give answers they think will please an interviewer or even a survey company or survey sponsor, and in some cultures it might be considered impolite to give negative answers.
 One factor to consider is the survey mode.
-People tend to pick the most positive answer on a scale more often when answering telephone surveys than other types of surveys, regardless of the details of the question.
+People tend to pick the most positive answer on a scale more often when answering telephone or in-person surveys than other types of surveys, regardless of the details of the question.